December 1, 2005

 Guess The Airline - March 2005

-I am surpirsed by the number of wrong and sometimes bizarre answers I got this time.
+I am surprised by the number of wrong and sometimes bizarre answers I got this time.
 The clues were there, people!
 Once again: this is an ad published in the National Geographic, in the early 1990s.
 The airline went out of business a few months following this ad.
-It was submitted by "Quink", an airodyssey.net visitor like you.

 February 1, 2005